forsbergplustwo/github-actions/README.md

 ## Setup Action Secrets (required):
 - BUNDLE_TOKEN - Github's Personal access token (info on how to create it below)
 - MASTER_KEY - Rails credentials key from 1Password
+- SHOPIFY_CLI_PARTNERS_TOKEN - https://shopify.dev/docs/apps/tools/cli/ci-cd#generate-a-cli-authentication-token-in-the-partner-dashboard

 Add these to the repos secrets action settings.
 Example: https://github.com/forsbergplustwo/app_kit/settings/secrets/actions

 #### To create a Personal access token:
 1. Go to https://github.com/settings/tokens
 1. Create new token with "repo" scope
 1. Choose "No expiration" or set it to a high value (eg year) in repo settings:

 ## Manual setup (non AppKit powered repo)